 Does Medicare cover Wegovy for heart disease?

 • While copays for Wegovy can vary by plan, total annual out-of-pocket costs for prescription drugs for people on Medicare are capped at $2,000 for 2025.

 When it first hit the market, Wegovy (semaglutide) was only approved for weight loss and management.
 Since then, however, it’s added a new indication to its resume: reducing the risk of heart attack and stroke in certain populations.
-Given the drug’s expanded use, it makes sense to wonder if Medicare will now cover Wegovy for heart disease—especially since the government-funded insurance typically does not cover weight loss medications.
+Given the drug’s expanded use, it makes sense to wonder if Medicare will now cover Wegovy for heart disease — especially since the government-funded insurance typically does not cover weight loss medications.

-The short answer?
-Yes, Medicare Part D can cover Wegovy.
-But there are limitations, and Part D prescription drug plans can vary.
 Keep reading to learn more about whether Medicare covers Wegovy for heart disease, how much the drug might cost with coverage, and how to save if you pay for the medication.

+Does Medicare cover Wegovy for heart disease?